 "They can take the oxygen levels in your blood, with your heart rate, and determine if you're hyperventilating," Prosser said of Apple's project.
 "They can identify a panic attack before it happens and warn you on your watch.
 Especially if you're driving, they'll ask you to pull over and they'll offer breathing exercises once you get pulled over.
 It's incredible."

 Whether the hardware will be sensitive enough to alert users to a panic attack before it occurs remains unclear.

-Prosser "hopes" the feature will be introduced at WWDC 2020 in June, though Apple might hold off an announcement until a next-generation Apple Watch debuts this fall.
+Prosser "hopes" the feature will be introduced at WWDC 2020 in June, though Apple might hold off an announcement until a new Apple Watch debuts this fall.
 Alternatively, it could be a 2021 release.
-The method is unlikely to see an unveiling at WWDC if it relies on unreleased hardware, though there is a possibility that the system pulls data from existing Apple Watch sensors.
+The method is unlikely to see an unveiling at WWDC in watchOS 7 if it relies on unreleased hardware, though there is a possibility that the system pulls data from existing Apple Watch sensors.